Virginia traumatic brain Injury attorneys

 Traumatic brain injury (TBI) is a phenomenon doctors are learning more and more about, and what they’re discovering is disturbing.
-What’s equally disturbing is exactly how much we don’t know about this type of injury.
+What’s equally disturbing is how much we don’t know about this type of injury.
 A TBI is often invisible and hard to prove in a legal case: as attorneys, we have to show the jury how you were before the injury and how you are now.
 We might use high school report cards or testimony from co-workers.

-More than any other organ in the human body, our brains define who we are.
-They determine our personalities, our aptitudes, whom we choose as friends, and whom we have successful relationships with.
-It’s sad to think that blows to the head have the potential to erase who we are and replace us with a person our friends and family haven’t met.
+More than any other organ in the human body, our brain defines who we are.
+It determines our personalities, our aptitudes, who we choose as friends, and with whom we have successful relationships.
+It’s sad to think that a blow to the head has the potential to erase who we are and replace us with a person our friends and family haven’t met.

-No one is born with TBI; it is acquired through injury.
+No one starts out with a TBI; it is acquired through injury.
 If that injury was brought about by another party’s negligence, compensation is owed to the victim.

 If you or a loved one suffers from TBI, you may have grounds for a personal injury claim.
 Filing a claim can be complicated, however; and doing so without a brain injury lawyer can easily lead to your missing out on tens of thousands of dollars in your settlement.
-To find out more about your legal rights and options, and receive excellent legal advice, contact the experienced legal team at GibsonSingleton Virginia Injury Attorneys.
+To find out more about your rights and options, and receive excellent legal advice, contact the experienced team at GibsonSingleton Virginia Injury Attorneys.
 Call (804) 413-6777 or toll-free at (855) 781-6777 for a free consultation.

-TBI and its link to chronic traumatic encephalopathy (CTE) have gotten a lot of press in the last few years, mainly because of soldiers wounded by IEDs (improvised explosive devices), the early dementia of ex-athletes like hockey great Stan Makita, and the suicides of former NFL players Dave Duerson and Junior Seau.
+TBI and its link to chronic traumatic encephalopathy (CTE) have gotten a lot of press coverage in the last few years, because of soldiers wounded by IEDs (improvised explosive devices), the early dementia of ex-athletes such as hockey star Stan Makita, and the suicides of former NFL players Dave Duerson and Junior Seau.

-And while much is still unknown about the long-term effects of brain injuries, doctors have identified certain symptoms that indicate someone has suffered TBI.
-If you or a loved one experiences any of these symptoms after a head injury, see a physician immediately.
+While much is still unknown about the long-term effects of brain injuries, doctors have identified certain symptoms that indicate someone has suffered a TBI.
+If you or a loved one experience any of these symptoms after a head injury, see a physician immediately.

 - Chronic headache